Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 We all hate to admit it, but sugar has basically no redeeming health qualities.
 And on the flip side, there are very few health issues that can’t be improved by avoiding sugar.
 Gut health is no exception.
 Here’s why:

 And remember, “sugar” doesn’t just refer to sweets.
 Things like white flour and alcohol turn into sugar in the body, so you’ll want to avoid those as well.
 And yes — the ban on sugar also includes artificial sweeteners.
 Even though they’re not made with actual sugar, research has shown that artificial sweeteners can mess with your microbiome balance.
-(41) They stimulate the growth of unhealthy bacteria like Enterobacteriaceae, which increases blood sugar.
-(42)
+(40) They can stimulate the growth of unhealthy bacteria like Enterobacteriaceae, which increases blood sugar.
+(41)

 Ahh, gluten: the sudden nemesis of bellies everywhere, right?
 Should you try to avoid gluten even if you aren’t Celiac or gluten-sensitive?
 The reality is that if you are having any gut issues, you might have a hidden gluten sensitivity.
 The only way to find out for sure is to cut the gluten and see how you feel.

-The science behind this is that eating gluten causes the formation of a protein that can in turn cause cellular damage to your digestive tract.
-(43) Research suggests gluten can bring about changes to your gut lining and might be a contributing factor to leaky gut.
-(44) While the most common source of gluten is wheat and similar grains, you also need to look out for it in sauces, condiments, dressings and some pre-packaged foods.
+The science behind this is that eating gluten causes the formation of a protein that can, in turn, cause cellular damage to your digestive tract.
+(42) Research suggests gluten can bring about changes to your gut lining.
+(43) While the most common source of gluten is wheat and similar grains, you also need to look out for it in sauces, condiments, dressings, and some pre-packaged foods.

 Aren’t grains and gluten the same thing?
 Not quite.
 See, there are gluten-free grains like corn and rice that carry a different danger to your gut health.